albertwujj/albertwujj.github.io/_posts/2019-05-18-Tweeting-towards-the-infinite-potential-of-humans-2.md

 permalink: /infinitepotential2
 ---

-> "The important thing is...to continue steadfastly on one's way without letting oneself be either defeated by failure or diverted by applause.” -Gustav Mahler -@SouthernGemGal
+> "'The important thing is...to continue steadfastly on one's way without letting oneself be either defeated by failure or diverted by applause.' - Gustav Mahler" - @SouthernGemGal

 In progress.